-Weighted vests are cheaper, allow you to add weight in much smaller increments giving you the ability to grow with each exercise, and they usually fit a little more comfortable then plate carriers.
+Weighted vests are cheaper, allowing you to add weight in much smaller increments giving you the ability to grow with each exercise.
+They usually fit a little more comfortably than plate carriers.

 Is It Bad To Wear A Weighted Vest

 No, as long as you use it correctly and aren’t adding more weight than your body can handle.